BigPolarBear1/factorization/README.md

 Note: FINALLY.
 I fixed the fucking math.
 NOW ITS WORKING.
 Jesus fucking christ.
 I suck at math.
 That shouldnt have taken me as many days as it did.
 Let me fix the paper.
 Then next I'm going to try and figure out how to properly sieve this and use linear algebra or perhaps find that other root using p-adic lifting.

+UPDATE: I UPLOADED A PROPER POC!
+ALL IS WORKING AS INTENDED NOW!!!!!
+HAHAHHAHAHAHA.
+NOW IT IS JUST A MATTER OF FINDING A LARGE MODULUS!!!!!!!!!!!!!!
+SIMPLE AS THAT!!!!
+I WON.
+NAZIS LOST.
+GO FUCK YOURSELVES INFOSEC SHITHEADS.
+FACTORIZATION IS UPON US!

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants